Teams for Frontline

 Manage all shifts schedule easily with a better overview

 A new dashboard provided clearer overviews across teams and timeframes.
-We also added smarter viewing options for streamlined access.
+Schedule management panel made the management process streamlined & more efficient.

 USER JTBD